determined-ai/determined/docs/tutorials/pytorch-mnist-local-qs.rst

 .. code::

-   det experiment create const.yaml .
+   det experiment create const.yaml . -f

 A notification displays letting you know the experiment has started.